Cargese2023/Cargese2023.github.io/index.md

 The school and workshop cost is 1100 euros per participant, covering accommodation, lunches and breakfasts.

+While participant can arrive on 31/7 and leave on 12/8, the conference will take place between 1/8 and 11/8.

 More information can be found on [the institute webpage](https://iesc.universita.corsica/?lang=en).

 The poster of the event can be downloaded [here](Affiche-Krzakala-2023.pdf)